StacieL/doc/docs/TestAndBuild-InstallonDevice.md

 <div class = "prerequisites">
 <b>PREREQUISITES</b>

-* Latest version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) version installed on your Mac
-* [Apple configurator 2](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344) installed on your Mac to automate the app installation (optional).
+* [Apple configurator 2](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344) installed on your Mac to automate the app installation (optional)
+* Apple Developer Program

 </div>

-If you want to publish your application in the App Store, you'll need to create an Apple Developer Program.

 Depending on your objectives and preferences, you can choose to create a:
 * [Free Apple Developer Program](free-developer-account.html) only for testing